- Find a Trail

 As closely as possible, the Towpath Trail follows a historical canal where mules once pulled boats from 1827 to 1913.
-Currently, 81 miles of the trail are complete from Cleveland south to Bolivar, but it will eventually extend farther south to New Philadelphia, for a total of 110 miles.
+Currently, just over 90 miles of the trail are complete from Cleveland south to State Route 800 in Zoarville (where it seamlessly connects to the Zoar Valley Trail), but it will eventually extend farther south to New Philadelphia, for a total of 110 miles.

 Two world-class trail bridges take users over busy intersections as you meander south to Rockside Road.
 At this point, the path transitions into a crushed limestone surface as it enters Cuyahoga Valley National Park.
 The trail—and the park—don’t disappoint.
 The stone surface is firm, even under road tires, and the beautiful scenery of one of the most-visited national parks in the country is hard to just roll by.
 Constant stops are a must and there are ample opportunities.
 Quaint historical towns, historical sites, and pure beauty make this section of trail exquisite.

 A bustling stop along the route is the community of Peninsula, once a hub of canal activity and now a station on the popular Cuyahoga Valley Scenic Railroad, which features tourist excursions within the park.
 Many visitors like to bike the Towpath Trail one way and take the train back (only available April–October).
 In the charming village, travelers will find restaurants, art and antiques shops, an old-fashioned candy shop, and historical homes.